 - What are the likely impacts of climate change to our transportation infrastructure?

-We reviewed data from various sources to learn how climate change will impact our transportation system.
+Resilient Ways Forward outlines key climate trends and identifies how climate change will impact our transportation system.
 Below is a summary of key trends, their implications, and ideas for how we might address them.

 SOME GOOD NEWS